tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 The Software which you use may automatically download and install updates from time to time from Cocoon.
 These updates are designed to improve, enhance and further develop the Services and may take the form of bug fixes, enhanced functions, new software modules and completely new versions.
 You agree to receive such updates (and permit Cocoon to deliver these to you) as part of your use of the Services.

 **Open-Source Software**

 The Software is distributed with certain independent code that is licensed under open source licenses (“Open Source Code”) and the Open Source Code is licensed to you in accordance with the applicable open source licenses.
 To the extent that any of the terms and conditions of this Agreement conflict with any such open source licenses, the conflicting terms and conditions will not apply to the corresponding Open Source Code.
-Please contact us for important information regarding this Software
+Please contact us for important information regarding this Software.

 We use cookies, web beacons, and other tracking technologies to collect information about you when you use this Software.
 Specifically, we collect your IP address, browser type, operating system, date and time of your visit, time spent on site, and/or browser referral headers.

 We may obtain information about you, either individually, or in the aggregate, from other sources, such as third party partners and affiliates.
 For example, if you navigate to one of our Affiliate Partners on a device with the Cocoon Software and make a purchase, our Affiliate Partner will notify us that you have made a transaction.
 As part of this notification, we will obtain the name of the Affiliate Store from which you made a purchase, the amount of the purchase, the date of the purchase, in some cases, a description of the item purchased, and your unique tracking ticket.
 The Affiliate Store does not provide us with any credit card information.
 We are not responsible for the accuracy of any information that we obtain from third parties.

 **User Conduct**

 You agree that you will not engage in any activity that interferes with or disrupts the Software, Cocoon Browser, Apps, Sites or the Services (or the servers and networks which are connected to the Services) or use any service to manipulate your CPU to gain distinct advantage on any of our programs.
 If you are found in violation, your rewards will be cancelled and your account is subject to be banned.

 Unless you have been specifically permitted to do so in a separate agreement with us, you agree that you will not reproduce, duplicate, copy, sell, trade or resell the Services for any purpose.